Armonica/architecture/README.md

 Sample apps should be built, generators for components and a website. (sry, no Yo, Slush?)

 As I hope I'll have something done next year IE9 is for the moment the lowest target.
+(IE8 end of support lifecycle is 2016)

 Don't know if ES6 or TS, yet.
 Edge versions to be used.
+As IE11 end of support lifecicle is 2023 it will be required to be compiled to ES5 until then.
+ES6 classes are broken (constructor, super, etc.) and will be, anyway, required to be compiled so, a better choice would be a compiled language that aims to closer future and is widely used.

 Thinking like MeanJS, just a bit different.
 Something already done?